LeNikota/linked_list/README.md

   }
 ```

-`at(index)` - returns:
+`at(index)`:

-- A node at the specified index
+- Returns the node at the specified index
 - The first node if the index not specified
-- Throw an exception if the index negative or less then the size of the list
+- Throw an exception if the index negative or bigger or equal to the size of the list

 ```JS
   at(index) {